PlasmaFAIR/fortitude/docs/rules/unchecked-stat.md

 This rule is turned on by default.

 ## What does it do?
-This rule detects whether a `stat`, `iostat`, and `cmdstat` variable is checked within the same scope it is set.
+This rule detects whether a `stat`, `iostat`, and `cmdstat` argument is checked within the same scope it is set.

 ## Why is this bad?
-By default, `allocate` statements will crash the program if the allocation fails.
-This is often the desired behaviour, but to provide for cases in which the user wants to handle allocation errors gracefully, they may optionally check the status of an `allocate` statement by passing a variable to the `stat` argument:
+By default, `allocate` statements will abort the program if the allocation fails.
+This is often the desired behaviour, but to provide for cases in which the developer wants to handle allocation errors gracefully, they may optionally check the status of an `allocate` statement by passing a variable to the `stat` argument: